luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

   * `maxPitch`: how many degrees pitch a player can make a lob shot at, don't specify or set as 0 to indicate no lob shots allowed (default: 0)

-  * `maxRetriesAfterCompleting`: how many times a player can retry this hole after completing it. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)
+  * `maxRetriesAfterCompleting`: how many times a player can retry this hole after completing it. -1 for infinite, 0 for no retries until all holes have been finished

-  * `maxRetriesAfterTimeLimit`: how many times a player can retry this hole after reaching the time limit. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)
+  * `maxRetriesAfterTimeLimit`: how many times a player can retry this hole after reaching the time limit. -1 for infinite, 0 for no retries until all holes have been finished

-  * `maxRetriesAfterMaxStrokes`: how many times a player can retry this hole after reaching the maximum amount of strokes. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)
+  * `maxRetriesAfterMaxStrokes`: how many times a player can retry this hole after reaching the maximum amount of strokes. -1 for infinite, 0 for no retries until all holes have been finished

 #### Hammer Instructions:
   1. In hammer [spawn a new Point Entity](https://developer.valvesoftware.com/wiki/Entity_Creation) and select it